 We do not provide medical diagnosis, treatment recommendations, prescriptions, or medical opinions.

 All cancer diagnosis and treatment decisions must be made by licensed doctors and hospitals.
-Our role is limited to hospital navigation, translation support, escort services, communication assistance, and practical coordination.
+Our role is limited to hospital navigation, translation support, escort services, communication assistance and practical coordination.

 Common Questions from Overseas Patients